China's Baidu defeats U.S. lawsuit over censored search results

 The case is Zhang et al v.
 Baidu.com Inc, U.S. District Court, Southern District of New York, No. 11-03388.

-(Reporting by Jonathan Stempel in New York; Additional reporting by David Brunnstrom in Washington, D.C. and Paul Carsten and Ben Blanchard in Beijing; Editing by Leslie Adler, Peter Galloway and Cynthia Osterman)
+(Reporting by Jonathan Stempel in New York; Additional reporting by David Brunnstrom in Washington, D.C.; Editing by Leslie Adler; and Peter Galloway)